ISISComputingGroup/ibex_user_manual/SwitchingBetweenIBEXandSECI.md

 ## Post Switch Tasks

 * Check and, if necessary, update the RB number, username and run title - either IBEX or SECI may reset this back to what it was last time they were run.
-* if you don't wish your next proper run to contain both IBEX and SECI sample environment data, do a short BEGIN/END to push these into a data file to discard
+* if you don't wish your next proper run to contain both IBEX and SECI sample environment data, do a short BEGIN/END to push this into a data file to discard